 The main designated sites remain stable but have again experienced sediment movement off the sites which have revealed additional artefacts.
 The continued and regular diver activity at the sites has had no obvious affect to the marine life or the main artefacts.
-2015 has reported several sightings of the native Crayfish on the sites and surrounding areas.
+2016 has reported an increase in the sightings of the native Crayfish on the sites and surrounding areas.

-The improved station marker anchorage system on the Diver Trail has proved very effective with no markers being lost in the 2015 season.
+The improved station marker anchorage system on the diver trail has proved very effective with only one marker being lost in the 2016 season.